saimj7/People-Counting-in-Real-Time/README.md

 ```

 ## Features
 The following are some of the added features.
-Note: You can easily on/off them in the config options at the start of 'run.py':
+Note: You can easily on/off them in the config. options (mylib>config.py):

 <img src="https://imgur.com/9hw1NP0.png" width=500>